 Deleting Your Links

-(Deleting multiple links)
+(Delete multiple links)

-The links you have selected will be removed …
+The links will be removed …

 (Appearance Menu – Widgets)